mattfysh/testr.js/README.md

 **testModuleName**: the requirejs path name of the module to be unit tested.

-**stubs**: an object of stubs to use in place of dependencies.
+**stubs**: a collection of stubs to use in place of dependencies.
 Each key is the requirejs path name of the module to be stubbed; each value is the module object to use as the stub.

 ### Example